blacklightpy/vaultofknowledge/Sound.md

 Sound is a wave that propagates through a physical medium by pushing on other particles in the medium.
-Every wave has a frequency and a wavelength,
+Every wave has a frequency and a wavelength, which are related by the speed of the wave.
+Since waves propagate by pushing on neighbouring particles,

 Speed of Sound = $\sqrt{\text{(elastic properties) / (inertial properties)}}$
 ## Speed of sound in various media